HomeDing/homeding.github.io/home.md

 - [Elements and Actions](/concepts/paper03)
 - [Web Server](concepts/paper04.md)

-## Available Elements
+## Elements

-Elemens are the functional blocks for building and configuring a device and they interact using actions.
+Elements are the functional blocks for building and configuring a device and they interact using actions.

 Each element supports a unique feature, e.g. reads a sensor, drives a display, connects some peripheries or implements some internal logic.

-The list of [elements](elements.md) already provided within this library, the [examples](examples.md) and the [recipes](recipes.md) show you the available features that can be configured.
+The list of the [elements](elements.md) already provided within this library, the [examples](examples.md) and the [recipes](recipes.md) show you the available features that can be configured.

-Building your own specific elements only needs some reasonable programming effort.
+It is intentionally easy to implement your own specific elements as you can see in some of the [examples](examples).

 ## Configuration

-Instead of compiling and uploading a new firmware to the device every time a changebis required the library provides configuration at runtime.
+Instead of compiling and uploading a new firmware to the device every time a change is required the library provides configuration possibilities at runtime.

-The configuration of the device implemented as a JSON file acvtivates and configures the required elements as well as defining how the interact with each other and to the outer world over network.
+The configuration of the device implemented as a JSON file activates and configures the required elements as well as defining how the interact with each other and to the outer world over network.

-It is intentionally easy to implement your own specific elements as you can see in some of the [examples](examples).

 ## Boards

 The HomeDing library can be used with almost any board that is using a ESP8266 processor.

 For some [boards](boards.md) you can find reviews and summaries with a suitable the configuration of the system.

 The general procedures to setup the development environment can be found in the [setup instructions](examples/setup).